mp-se/gravitymon/README.md

 * Add support for https web server (will require certificates to be created as part of build process)
 * Add iSpindle 3D print cradle + small PCB (what I use for my builds)
 * Validate max sleep time to 70 min (max time for ESP)
-* Check how much movement there is during fermentack (check run time) if we should go into sleep mode for a shorter time...
+* Validate the power consumption of the device using amp meter (integrated and/or separate)
+* Add option to use temperature readings from motion sensor (longer battery life)
+* Testing, Testing and more testing......

 # Functionallity

-I have made a few differnt design decision compared to the standard iSpindle software.
+I have made a few different design decision compared to the standard iSpindle software.

+* The device operate in two modes, __always-on__ or __deep-sleep__.
+Always on can be triggered in two ways: Connected to charger and the power is over 4.1V or the device is lying flat (angle is approx 90 degrees).

-* All configuration options have been moved to a web gui and is accesible without using the double reset function.
-You only need to use this for changing the WIFI configuration.
-The web gui can be accessed when either the device is laying flat on a surface (90 degress) or it's beeing charged.
-The benefits is that it's easier to change settings and also read the angle/tilt when doing calibration.
-You can also change the forumla and directly see the new calculated result.
+* Configuration options have been moved to a web gui and is accesible when the device is in __always-on__ mode.
+The Wifi portal only need to be used for changing WIFI network.

-* The software also has built in OTA support so new versions can be downloaded from a local webserver (when connected to power)
+* The software also has built in OTA support so new versions can be downloaded from a local webserver and checks are done during startup and the device is in __always-on__ mode.

-* Temperature calibration of DS18B20 sensor so you can adjust the temperature sensor readings.
+* Temperature calibration has been added for the DS18B20 sensor so you can adjust the temperature sensor readings if there is a need.
+When the device is in __always-on__ mode the temperature will rise in the container so the value will increase and not reflect the temperature for the surronding the container.

-* Automatic temperature gravity calculation to adjust for a lower temperature in the fermentation vessels.
+* There is an option to automatically correct the gravity calculation based on the temperature.
 Useful if you are fermenting at lower temperatures.
 It's possible to build this into the normal gravity formula but this is an easier option.
 Just make sure that the calibration is done at 20°C.

 * The software will read the motion sensor 50 times and use the average to calculate the angle.
 If the readings show that the device is moving it will wait a few seconds and retry the operation again to make sure that no invalid angles should be reported.
-The downside is that the device will remain running if it's moving and draw more power.
-For normal fermentation this should not be an issue.

-## Integrations / Sending data

-In this version the software supports sending data to standad HTTP endpoint and Brewfather.
-These are the ones I use so more can be added on request.
+If the device is unsuccesful to get a valid angle within 10s it will go to sleep for 60s and then retry again (TODO: This will be adjusted after more testing).

 ## Configuration